-Alliance for Justice plays a leading role in research, education and outreach around the nominations process for Supreme Court justices.
+Alliance for Justice plays a leading role in research, education and advocacy around the nominations process for Supreme Court justices.
 This work has been a core part of our mission for decades, throughout Democratic and Republican administrations.

 In 2016, President Obama nominated Judge Merrick Garland to fill the seat left vacant by Justice Antonin Scalia’s death.
-AFJ compiled this in-depth report on Garland’s background and advocated for his confirmation.
+AFJ compiled an in-depth report on Garland’s background and advocated for his confirmation.
 The Republican-led Senate, however, staged a historic obstruction of the nomination, refusing to even hold a hearing for Garland.

 With Building the Bench, AFJ’s goal is to develop a cadre of qualified candidates for judgeships on the Supreme and lower courts prior to the start of a new administration.
 By starting early and preparing long before the next Administration gets its sea legs, we can support the new president and encourage them to hit the ground running to nominate and confirm individuals with a demonstrated commitment to equal justice for the lower federal courts and the Supreme Court early in their tenure.
 Read more here.